Vincent Chu Tinkerer | Leader | Innovator

 Algorithm / Programming

-In my junior years at Simon Fraser University, I enjoyed spending time in extending my favorite class projects during semester breaks.
-Through them I taught myself many of the programming skills and computer algorithms that prove to be invaluable now.
+In my junior years at Simon Fraser University, I enjoyed spending time extending my favorite class projects during semester breaks.
+Through them, I taught myself many programming skills and computer algorithms that have proven to be invaluable now.

 Shortly after my graduation, I started working on a hobby project I called ASCII Art Steganography.
 It was slashdotted in January 2009, and I was quite proud of it.